laravel/docs/notifications.md

 <a name="formatting-mail-messages"></a>
 ### Formatting Mail Messages

 If a notification supports being sent as an email, you should define a `toMail` method on the notification class.
 This method will receive a `$notifiable` entity and should return a `Illuminate\Notifications\Messages\MailMessage` instance.
-Mail messages may contain lines of text as well as a "call to action".
-Let's take a look at an example `toMail` method:
+Mail messages may contain lines of text as well as a "call to action" Let's take a look at an example `toMail` method:

     /**
      * Get the mail representation of the notification.